4.67 from 15 votes

 Winter Cherry Cobbler

 This winter cherry cobbler is the most scrumptious dessert for the cooler months.
-It’s perfect for satisfying that sweet craving and it uses canned cherries to make things so much easier.
+It’s perfect for satisfying that sweet craving and uses canned cherries to make things so much easier.
 Plus, it means you can enjoy this delightful dessert all year round!

 The sweet cherry sauce blends beautifully with the cake batter to create a moist and juicy cobbler.
 And honestly, I can’t get enough of the tangy zing from the cherries!
-Throw in the indulgent, buttery batter and you’ll have a surefire winner on your hands.
+Throw in the indulgent, buttery batter, and you’ll have a surefire winner on your hands.

 If the taste wasn’t enough to convince you to try this cherry-filled wonder, maybe the prep time will.
 This dessert takes just 30 minutes of baking and a mere 10 minutes of prep time to pull together.
 So, it’s ideal if you’re trying to whip something up for a last-minute dinner party!

-Why You’ll Love This Winter Cherry Cobbler
+Why You’ll Love This Recipe

 • It takes under an hour from start to finish.